marcdotson/asc-training/README.md

 ## Python

-Installing Python locally (i.e., on your computer), along with maintaining a reproducible environment, can be challenging for even advanced users.
-As immortalized by XKCD:
+Installing Python can be challenging, even for advanced users.
+As immortalized by xkcd:

 <p align="center">
 <img src="figures/xkcd_python-env.png" width="400">
 </p>

-An environment is composed of the Python, libraries, and library dependencies used for a given project.
-What makes an environment reproducible is keeping track of *which* version of the Python, libraries, and library dependencies we’re using for a given project.
-While “keeping track” could happen in many different ways, ideally we want to keep track of our environment such that it can be easily *reproduced* on another machine, by you (including future you) or someone else.
-For our purposes, we need to be sure that everyone working on our ASC project, including anyone at the sponsor organization, can easily reproduce our environment and run the associated code.

-Python is a big tent, and there are many ways to manage an environment.
-I recommend using [pyenv](https://github.com/pyenv/pyenv) to install and maintain Python versions and [venv](https://docs.python.org/3/library/venv.html) to keep track of the version of the libraries and library dependencies within our project’s reproducible environment.

-### pyenv

-We need to keep track of which version of Python we’re using for a number of reasons.
-Here’s two:

-- Not all Python versions are (or were) backwards compatible (i.e., if someone runs our code with a different version of Python, it might not work).
-- Python comes pre-installed on many operating systems since some of the actual operating system uses that specific version of Python.
-This is a version *should not be used* for any project work.

-For these and other reasons (if not the last one alone), we need the ability to maintain multiple versions of Python on the same computer.
-[pyenv](https://github.com/pyenv/pyenv) is a Python version management tool that is designed to be as *simple* as possible.
-Though what constitutes “simple” is a matter of experience and your mileage may vary.
+Notably, Python comes pre-installed on some operating systems (OS).
+This version *should not be used* by anyone except the OS itself.
+For this and other reasons, we need the ability to maintain multiple versions of Python on the same computer.
+Python is a big tent, and there are many ways to install and maintain versions.
+I recommend using [pyenv](https://github.com/pyenv/pyenv), a Python version management tool that is designed to be as *simple* as possible, though what constitutes “simple” is a matter of experience and your mileage may vary.